EncodePanda/haskell-starter-kit/README.md

 # haskell-template-project

-This project creates a template for modern Haskell development.
+This project is a dynamic template for a modern Haskell development environment.
+With a single command it bootstraps a *haskell.nix* project, shell with rich ecosystem (hlint, ghcid), out of the box support for profiling, Emacs integration and many more.

 ## Key features